 What If I’m an International Student?

-If you’re at Columbia on a student visa, selecting your major can be important if you plan to work in the United States after college.
+If you’re at Columbia on a student visa, selecting your major is important if you plan to work in the United States after college.
 Your major should be related to your internships and jobs.

 As an international student, it is important to meet with both CCE and the International Student & Scholars Office (ISSO) to better understand your status and make informed career decisions.
 If you have more questions make an appointment with a career counselor to discuss your status as it relates to careers.

 - Attend joint major related programming between CCE, CSA and ISSO

 - Learn more and review our tipsheets, webinars and additional resources on our info for International Students page.